 total University enrollment stood at 5422 students.

-Dallas Baptist University offers 68 undergraduate majors as well as 23 master's programs, including 49 Dual Master’s Degree Programs, two doctoral degree programs, and 22 Accelerated Bachelor’s and Master’s Degree Programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, Graduate School of Ministry, and Provost.
+Dallas Baptist University offers 68 undergraduate majors as well as 24 master's programs, including 49 Dual Master’s Degree Programs, two doctoral degree programs, and 23 Accelerated Bachelor’s and Master’s Degree Programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, and Graduate School of Ministry.
 The Gary Cook School of Leadership offers doctoral degrees in Leadership Studies and Educational Leadership.

 For more information about academics please see the Academics section of this web site.

 There are 133 full-time faculty members of which 78% hold a

 doctorate or terminal degree.
 The student/faculty ratio is